This is based on opinion. Please don't list it on a work's trope example list.

-One of the rare cases in which timing is a tearjerker - "Wings of the Dope" premiered two weeks to the day after the Columbine shootings.
-During a Comic-Con discussion in the early 2000s, Mike Judge recalled a letter he received from a young woman from Littleton about a month after the episode aired.
+Meta example: "Wings of the Dope" premiered two weeks to the day after the Columbine shooting.
+Mike Judge received a letter from a young woman from Littleton about a month after the episode aired.
 She went to Columbine, had a crush on a classmate she knew, and promised herself during the shooting that if both survived, she would tell him how she felt.
 She never got the chance - he was one of the shooters.
-Like Buckley's final birthday card to Luanne, "Wings of the Dope" was what finally prompted the girl to open up and grieve after pressure to bottle up her feelings from people who believed the boy wasn't worthy of it.
-To turn the tearjerker factor Up to Eleven, it's been said that the girl quoted Luanne in the letter and hoped he wasn't "guardianin' some other girl", since he wouldn't know to visit her since he never knew how she felt.
+Like Buckley's final birthday card to Luanne, "Wings of the Dope" was what finally prompted the girl to open up and grieve after pressure to bottle up her feelings from people who believed the boy didn't deserve it.
+To turn the tearjerker factor Up to Eleven, someone who knows the girl has said that the girl quoted Luanne in the letter and hoped he wasn't "guardianin' some other girl", since he never knew how she felt.

 Almost any episode from the first few seasons which focuses on Luanne.
 Whether it's the reveal of her mother's alcohol problem, general discussion of her dysfunctional family, her futile struggles with beauty school, her boyfriend's death and return as an angel, or her facing sexual harassment at work, the early Luanne episodes tended to be pretty heavy.

 There's also the episode "Propane Boom," the finale of the second season.
-When the Mega Lo Mart explodes as a result of a negligent propane leak, Peggy screams in terror for Hank and Luanne, who're both inside.
+When the Mega-Lo-Mart explodes as a result of a negligent propane leak, Peggy screams in terror for Hank and Luanne, who are both inside.
 The scene is not Played for Laughs, with the season ending upon Boomhauer calling 911 and a horrified Peggy watching him do so, unaware if her husband or pseudo-daughter are alive.